-With the acquisition of La Quinta's asset-light, fee-based hotel management and franchising businesses, Wyndham Hotels will span 21 brands and over 9,000 hotels across more than 75 countries.
-In addition to adding nearly 900 hotels to the world's largest hotel network, the acquisition of La Quinta will strengthen our position in the midscale and upper midscale segments of the hotel industry, which has been and continues to be one of our strategic priorities.
-Following the La Quinta acquisition, Wyndham Hotels will have the largest number of midscale and economy brands in the industry.
+With the acquisition of La Quinta's asset-light, fee-based hotel management and franchising businesses, Wyndham Hotels will span 21 brands and over 9,000 hotels across more than 80 countries.
+In addition to adding over 900 hotels to the world's largest hotel network, the acquisition of La Quinta will strengthen our position in the midscale and upper midscale segments of the hotel industry, which has been and continues to be one of our strategic priorities.
+Following the La Quinta acquisition, Wyndham Hotels will have the largest number of midscale and economy hotels in the industry.
 We expect to leverage our development capabilities to further grow the La Quinta brand in the United States and across Latin America where we already have 198 properties.
-The transaction will also expand our managed hotel network by nearly 250%, from 115 hotels today to more than 400 properties, making us the sixth-largest hotel manager in the United States.
+The transaction will also expand our managed hotel network by more than 250%, from 116 hotels today to more than 430 properties, making us the sixth-largest hotel manager in the United States.
 Hotel management represents an attractive expansion opportunity to grow our asset-light business and further penetrate the midscale and higher segments.

-The La Quinta Returns loyalty program, with its 13 million enrolled members, will be combined with the award-winning Wyndham Rewards loyalty program, with its more than 53 million enrolled members.
+The La Quinta Returns loyalty program, with over 15 million enrolled members, will be combined with the award-winning Wyndham Rewards loyalty program, with nearly 55 million enrolled members.